 Most pubs in Moscow offer extensive menus and wine lists along with variety of beers and look more like decent restaurants rather than just boozers.

 Traditions suggest that beer should be consumed with dry fish or crawfish boiled with herbs, but nowadays many Russians prefer sausages, steaks or burgers.

 The locally marketed brands mentioned below are our editors’ picks based on their own multi-year experience.
 We never practice so called native advertising.

 Among hundreds of vodka brands marketed in Moscow, we prefer Khortitsa (Хортиця) named after an island on the Dnieper River in Ukraine.
-Its varieties - including Classic, Silver Freshness, Platinum and other - do not differ much from each other in terms of quality or price.
+Its varieties - including Classic, Silver Freshness, Platinum and other - do not differ much from each other in terms of quality.

 Try also Zelenaya Marka (Зеленая марка) - which means Green Mark - sold in simply designed bottles stressing drinkers’ affinity to common people.

 Several distilleries in Russia continue to produce Stolichnaya, but it is not a leading vodka brand here now, and its quality is not steady.